-Statutory Guidance and School's Child Protection Policy Date and Verification When Completed The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
-Part One of KCSiE 2024 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Click or tap to enter a date.
-3. Annex B (Specific Safeguarding issues) KCSiE 2024 Click or tap to enter a date.
-Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL I am aware of who my school's DSL and Deputy(s) for safeguarding are <insert and="" ddsl="" dsl="" name="" of="" s=""></insert> 6.
-If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I know how to report this and/or discuss any concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available at: <insert handbook="" location="" of="" or="" other="" relevant="" staff="" website,=""></insert>
+Statutory Guidance and School's Child Protection Policy Date and Verification When Completed The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Part One of KCSiE 2024 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children 3.
+Annex B (Specific Safeguarding issues) KCSiE 2024 4.
+Having read the above guidance, I understand my role and responsibilities to comply with these I am aware of who my school's DSL and Deputy(s) for safeguarding are 6.
+If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I know how to report this and/or discuss any concerns with the DSL/DDSL team in my school I know that further guidance, together with copies of the policies mentioned above, are available at: